-This Comparative Table includes some potential employment law changes proposed following the election of a new Labour Government.
+This Comparative Table includes some potential and future employment law changes proposed following the election of a new Labour Government and publication of the Employment Rights Bill.
 Our updated tracker of key pledges is: Lewis Silkin - UK election 2024 employment law reforms

-Changes to NI employment law are proposed under the Department for the Economy's 'Good Jobs' Employment Rights Bill.
+Changes to NI employment law are proposed under the Department for the Economy's 'Good Jobs' Employment Rights Bill consultation.
 Our tracker for proposed changes is: Northern Ireland - 'Good Jobs' Employment Rights Bill Consultation Dashboard